ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Pesisir Lor](/prayer/notes/pesisir-lor.html) people from Java.
+This week we pray for the [Jordanian Arab](/prayer/notes/jordanian_arab.html) people.

-If you missed it, we last prayed for the [Jat](/prayer/notes/jat.html).
+If you missed it, we last prayed for the [Pesisir Lor](/prayer/notes/pesisir-lor.html).

 ## Prayer App